dallasyoung/fullstackopen/scripts/README.md

 meant to be copied to each React project root you create and should only need minor tweaking for each different project/example

-These files will probably be copied to each different part I work on and eventually will probably go live in some sort of external "scripts" or "utilities" folder

 ## The two Dockerfiles

 Both Dockerfiles are based on the standard `node` image and run your project